-LIMR’s Seminar Series hosted several notable speakers in 2019, including those from the University of Pennsylvania, Georgetown University, Penn State, University of Florida, and Thomas Jefferson University, among other institutions.
+LIMR's Seminar Series was canceled in 2020 due to the coronavirus pandemic.
+In 2019, we hosted several notable speakers, including those from the University of Pennsylvania, Georgetown University, Penn State, University of Florida, and Thomas Jefferson University, among other institutions.

 2019 notable speakers

 Shelley L. Berger, PhD, professor of cell and developmental biology, University of Pennsylvania.
 Topic: Epigenetic pathways as targets in human disease.

 Glen N. Barber, PhD, chairman and professor, Department of Cell Biology, University of Miami School of Medicine.
 Topic: STING signaling in innate immune regulation of infectious disease, inflammation and cancer.